6 Simple Ways to Help Family Members with Traumatic Brain Injuries

-When it comes to sustaining serious physical injuries, a brain injury ranks among the worst.
+When it comes to serious physical injuries, a brain injury ranks among the worst.
 The hours, days, weeks, and months following this type of injury can be difficult for your loved one and the rest of your family.

-Brain injuries can vary in severity and often can result in a range of symptoms, including headaches, changes in mental status or personality, memory loss, speech difficulties, seizures, or a host of other complications.
+Brain injuries can vary in severity and often can result in a wide range of symptoms, including headaches, changes in mental status or personality, memory loss, speech difficulties, seizures, or a host of other complications.

 - Closed Head Injury: Also known as a closed brain injury, this type of head injury deals a sharp blow to the head that batters the brain but does not penetrate it.
 A concussion is a classic example of a closed brain injury.

 - Open Wound Brain Injury: Also known as a penetration brain injury, this type of damage is less frequently seen but is extremely serious.
 Someone with this type of injury risks brain exposure and infection through the breakage of the skull.

 - Crushing Brain Injury: Often considered the most dangerous and life-threatening form of TBI, a crushing injury tends to be the least common and involves the crushing of the skull and brain — typically between two solid objects.

 When a family member suffers a TBI, it can be hard to know what to do or how to react.
 Your loved one may seem different or “off;” you can see that they’re struggling, but you may not know what to say or how to help them.
 Adjusting to life with a TBI will be difficult for them and for you.

 In cases like this, it’s important to know that you are not alone.
 It is estimated that 2.8 million people sustain traumatic brain injuries each year in the United States.
 Of those individuals: